Microchip-MPLAB-Harmony/csp_apps_pic32cm_le_ls/apps/evsys/evsys_trigger/readme.md

 ## Running the Application

 1. Build and Program the application using its IDE
-2. LED toggles on every switch press
+2. LED toggles on every switch release

 Following table provides the LED and switch names: